pwolthausen/k8s-workshops/4-services/readme.md

 #### Services and readinessProbes

 Readiness probes are not actually part of a service.
 Readiness probes are configured in the pod spec of each individual workload.
-The [Readiness Probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes) is used to determine where a pod is ready to serve traffic.
+The [Readiness Probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes) is used to determine when a pod is ready to serve traffic.
 This is different from a [liveness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-liveness-command) which acts more like a health check.
 Although these two probes serve different purposes, they are eached configured similarly.

 3. Services in the wild